Ethnic Minority Cancer Awareness Month

 Why Ethnic Minority Awareness Month Matters

-Black men are twice as likely to develop prostate cancer as White men and also twice as likely to die from it (2).
+- Black men are twice as likely to develop prostate cancer compared to White men and also twice as likely to die from it (2).

-In England, people with cancer who are Black or Asian or have mixed or multiple ethnicity are significantly less likely to get support they need with their health and wellbeing while receiving hospital treatment, and face more barriers when it comes to involving their friends or families in their care (5).
+- In England, people with cancer who are Black or Asian or have mixed or multiple ethnicity are significantly less likely to get support they need with their health and wellbeing while receiving hospital treatment.
+(6).

 Our work to help close the gap